bigjohnson/iC880A-SPI-basics-station/README.md

 THIS SERVER IS FOR THE EUROPEAN USERS.
 IF YOU ARE NOT AN EUROPEAN USER USE THE SERVER IN Gateway Server address ON YOUR TTN v3 INFO PAGE.

-3. Go on gateway API keys and add a new key, call it LNS and check the
+3. Go on the TTN v3 console on your new gateway API keys section and add a new key, call it LNS and check the

 Grant individual rights box